-And as the last story in the series it sets the concluding tone which will linger in the disciples' ears as they reflect and mull over what Jesus has been teaching them about the Day of Judgement.
+And as that last example, it sets the concluding tone which will linger in the disciples' ears as they reflect and mull over what Jesus has been teaching them about the Day of Judgement.

 Yes, there will be a judgment, yes it will involve all nations - but wait a minute.
-As Jesus disciples listen, as we listen, we wonder were did all the familiar elements go?
+As Jesus' disciples listen to this concluding example, we wonder where are all the familiar elements?

-Gone is the wrath and anger, the punishment for sin, and where's the lake of fire?
+Gone is the wrath and anger, the punishment for sin... and where's the lake of fire?
 And what happened to the familiar qualifying factors for those who go on to eternal life?